chanced/focus-svelte/README.md

 Enabling a focus lock sets all nodes not in an active focus lock to `-1`.
-If `assignAriaHidden` is enabled, when a focus lock becomes enabled, all elements outside of an active focus lock will have their [aria-hidden](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute) attribute set to `"true"`.
+If `assignAriaHidden` is enabled, when a focus lock becomes enabled, all elements outside of an active focus lock or their ancestory will have their [aria-hidden](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute) attribute set to `"true"`.